luontola/web-intro/templating.md

 ## Proper templating system

-[//]: # (TODO: consider using .html.erb extension for the templates, will need to change the route as well)
+TODO: consider using .html.erb extension for the templates, will need to change the route as well

 If we would create our own templating system for every project, we would get no real work done.
 Thankfully other programmers have solved the templating problem already many times in the past, so we can avoid reinventing the weel and just reuse the code that they have written.